hyperledger-cacti/cacti/rfcs/protocols/asset-exchange/corda-htlc.md

 <img src="../../resources/images/weaver-enabled-corda-network.png" width=80%>

 ### Details of adaptations
-The ownus on the changes required to made lies both on the application developer (as Weaver is agnostic to the client application) and on Weaver as the platform provider.
+The onus on the changes required to made lies both on the application developer (as Weaver is agnostic to the client application) and on Weaver as the platform provider.

 #### Responsibilities of CorDapp developer